zaxor0/zwerchhau/into-the-war/rules.md

 ## Ranks
 - Whenever you successfully perform 2 missions you rank up.
-- Whenever you rank you can gain 1 more skill.
+- Whenever you rank you can gain 1 more skill, with training.
 - Gained skills require 1 month of time in training.
-- Optionally, if you performed a similar activity to the skill while on a mission, you can train in 2 weeks instead.
+- Optionally, if you performed an activity similar to the desired skill while on recent a mission, you can train in 2 weeks instead.

 \newpage{}
 # Combat
 1. **Surprise**: If one side catches the other offguard, they may gain 1 free round of actions before combat begins.
+    - If an enemy is completely unaware of your presence and you are in **close** range with a deadly weapon, roll 1d6 to instantly kill.
+On a 1 the kill attempt fails and initiative begins.
 2. **Initiative**: Players Roll 1d6, on 1-3 referee acts first, 4-6 players act first.
-    - Combat is side versus side; check for initiative winner performs all actions, then the loser acts.
+    - Combat is side versus side; initiative winner performs the below first.
+3. **Morale**: Only when required, a WIL Save to avoid being routed.
-3. **Morale**: For NPCs, required if they lose half their numbers.
+    - Required for NPCs if they lose half their numbers.
-4. **Combat Turns**: may move and act (such as attack or reload), double move, or double attack.
-    - You have two acts you can perform on your turn; these can be a combination of movement, attacks, reloads.
-    - You may perform certain actions twice on your turn: double move or double attack.
-Bazookas cannot double attack, but you can attack and reload.
+4. **Combat Turns**: For your side, each player may take 2 actions: any combination of movement, attack, or reload.
+    - Other actions may be taken at referee discretion, such as use a radio.
+    - You may forgoe actions and instead retreat up to 200 feet.
+5. **Movement**: A movement action covers up to 50 feet of ground.
-    - Instead of moving, you may either become prone or get up from prone, as an action.
-Prone offers +1 on attack rolls, and +1 DR.
+    - As a movement, you may either become **prone** or get up from prone.
+Prone gives +1 on attack rolls, and +1 DR.
+   - **Retreat** or **routed**, move up to 200 feet but enemies gain +1 to attack rolls against you.
+No other actions may be taken.
+6. **Range**: Determine if target is within your weapons range.
+7. **Attack Roll**: Roll 1d6, a 1 or 2 is a miss.
+3 to 6 is a hit.
+    - If 3 attacks target the same 10 foot area, enemies in that space are **pinned down** and take -2 on their next attack.
-    - Machine guns must be fired while prone, for every 5 continuous attacks they must halt for 1 round to cool down.
+    - Machine guns must be fired while prone or mounted on a surface.
+For every 5 continuous attacks they must halt for 1 round to cool down.
-5. **Range**: Determine if target is within your weapons range.
-6. **Attack Roll**: Roll 1d6, on a 1-2 you miss your target.
-Otherwise roll damage.
-7. **Expend Ammo**: Tally of shots or bursts fired per weapon (optional).
+8. **Expend Ammo**: Tally attacks fired per ranged weapon.
-    - Optionally, use Shots and Bursts to track when a reload action is needed.
-    - If you are tracking shots and bursts, reloading is a standard action.
-You may move and reload, or reload and act (such as attack).
-8. **Damage Roll**: Roll your weapons damage dice; reduce total due to any DR, deal damage to enemy's HP.
+9. **Damage Roll**: Roll your weapons damage dice; reduce total due to any DR, deal damage to enemy's HP.
+    - **Hand to hand** combat without a weapon deals 1d4 damage.
-    - Grenades and Bazookas cause **Blast** damage, which has a radius of 20 feet.
+    - For weapons that cause **Blast** damage, roll for each person in a 20 ft.
-    - Grenades and Bazookas can pierce armor, **AP**, and ignore half DR when dealing damage.
+    - For weapons with **AP** (armor piercing) ignore half DR rounded up.
     - For bazooka or grenade versus a tank, on an attack roll of 6, players may forgo damage to HP and instead disable the tank's movement.
-9. **Pierce Armor**: On a successful attack, if using an AP weapon, permanently reduce the targets DR by 2.
+10. **Pierce Armor**: On a successful attack, if using an **AP** weapon, permanently reduce the targets DR by 2.
-10. Combat ends whenever one side is eliminated or one side flees successfully, else return to step 2 and repeat.
+11. Combat ends whenever one side is eliminated or one side flees successfully, else return to step 2 and repeat.

 \newpage{}